dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

 | +------------------------------------------+------+--------------+--------+
 |
 ```
-As we can see the window "*2019-03-26 08:51:00, 2019-03-26 08:52:00*" was written to the sink in the batch number 2.
-And in the batch number 8, as there was a late record, the same window was updated in the sink, updating the cound and total cost values.
+As we can see the window "*2019-03-26 08:51:00, 2019-03-26 08:52:00*" was written to the sink in batch number 2 and in batch number 8, as it was a late record.
+In this case, the same window was updated in the sink, updating the count and total cost values.

-So this example reproduces exactly our real production use case.
-There are some records that are aggregated and written to the sink and when it arrives a late record, it updates the sink row, aggregating the new value.
+So this example demonstrates our production use case.
+There are some records that are aggregated and written to the sink, when it arrives a late record, it updates the sink row, aggregating the new value.

 ## Source code
 All the source code can be found on my github account: